davekilian/davekilian.github.com/_posts/2014-07-12-framing-cpp.markdown

 that's stored as binary in some cell in RAM.
 Different 'types' are just different ways of interpreting these numbers.

-Like many programming languages, C++ provides an abstraction over bytes as primitive types, and objects composed of primitive types.
+Like most programming languages, C++ provides an abstraction over bytes as primitive types, and objects composed of primitive types.
 Unlike many programming languages, C++ provides a very thin abstraction, and makes it easy to drop into the actual byte representation.